OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/more-types/01-run-archive-node.md

 3. **Storage (last updated on April 2024):**
    - Arbitrum One: 9.7TB SSD, currently growing at a rate of about 850GB per month
    - Arbitrum Nova: 4.3TB SSD, currently growing at a rate of about 1.8TB GB per month
-4. **Docker images:** We'll specify these in the below commands; you don't need to manually download them.
+4. **Docker images:** We'll specify these in the below commands; you don't need to download them manually.
    - Latest Docker image for **Arbitrum One Nitro**: <code>@latestNitroNodeImage@</code>
    - Latest Docker image for **Arbitrum One Classic**: <code>@latestClassicNodeImage@</code>
 5. **Database snapshots:**
    - Nitro database snapshot
-     - Use the parameter `--init.url=` on first startup to initialize the Nitro database (you can find a list of snapshots [here](https://snapshot.arbitrum.foundation/index.html)).
+     - Use the parameter `--init.url=` on the first startup to initialize the Nitro database (you can find a list of snapshots [here](https://snapshot.arbitrum.foundation/index.html)).
 Example: <code>--init.url="@arbOneNitroArchiveSnapshot@"</code>
    - Arbitrum One Classic database snapshot
      - Download the latest Arbitrum One Classic database snapshot at [@arbOneClassicArchiveSnapshot@](@arbOneClassicArchiveSnapshot@) and place it in the mounted point directory
-     - Note that other chains don't have Classic blocks, and thus don't require an initial genesis database.
+     - Note that other chains don't have Classic blocks and thus don't require an initial genesis database.
    - Snapshot Explorer
      - You can find more snapshots on our [snapshot explorer](https://snapshot-explorer.arbitrum.io/)